-- The engine is automatically immobilised after the key is turned to LOCK and has been removed from the ignition switch/lock. - Only valid ignition keys can be used to start the engine.
+• The engine is automatically immobilised after the key is turned to Lock and has been removed from the ignition switch.

-If f f f lashes or illuminates when the ignition is on, there is a fault in the system.
+- Only valid ignition keys can be used to start the engine. - If n in the instrument cluster flashes or illuminates when the ignition is on, there is a fault in the system.
 The engine cannot be started.
 Turn the ignition off and on again.

-If the control indicator continues to flash or illuminate, try to start the engine using the spare key.
+If a continues to flash or illuminate, try to start the engine using the spare key.